Join the Cosmos Hub Mainnet

 fees are the product of

-fees, the higher the chance that your transaction will get included in a block.
+fees, the higher the chance that a transaction will get included in a block.

 For mainnet, the recommended

-minimum-gas-prices that the transaction must meet in order to be accepted in your node's mempool.
-This parameter can be set in the following file
+minimum-gas-prices that the transaction must meet in order to be accepted in the node's mempool.
+This parameter can be set in

 The initial recommended